rlaphoenix/Slipstream/README.md

 <p>&nbsp;</p><p>&nbsp;</p>

-Slipstream goal is to provide user's a dead simple process for backing up their legally owned home-media to a wide array of formats, including a full backup.
+Slipstream's goal is to provide the user's a dead-simple process for backing up their legally owned home-media to a wide array of formats, including a full backup.
 Slipstream can be used with it's GUI, as CLI, or as an importable package.
-It's trying to be different to the other solutions out there by providing as much information about the home-media as one could possibly need, while being stupid simple to use.
+It's trying to be different from the other solutions out there by providing as much information about the home-media as one could need while being stupid simple to use.

 <p>&nbsp;</p><p>&nbsp;</p>